ISLAM FOR BEGINNERS: Allah, Quran, Sunnah & Pillars of Islam

 Pillars of Islam, Eman and Ehsan

 The Sahih Bukhari hadith collection mentioned an incident that happened to the prophet Muhammad (PBUH) which will clearly tell you what it takes to be a true muslim.
 There was a time when the prophet Muhammad (PBUH) was sitting with his companions in the mosque and a strange unknown man entered the mosque and went straight to the prophet to ask him some questions about Islam.
-This mysterious man turned out to be the angel Jibreel (Gabriel), as told by the prophet later on.
-He came in a human form specifically to teach the Muslims what Islam is all about.
-The first question he asked: 1) What is Islam (Submission)?
-The prophet said: To testify that there is no God but Allah and Mohammed is His messenger (Shahada), to do salat (prayers), to give zakat (Charity), to perform hajj (pilgrimage to Mecca), and to do seyam (fasting during Ramadan).
-Gabriel then asked him: 2) What is Eman (Faith)?
-The prophet said: To believe in Allah, His Angels, His books, His messengers, His Qada and Qadar (predestiny and decree/destiny), and the last day/day of judgment.
-Then Gabriel asked: 3) What is Ehsan (Perfection)?
-The prophet’s response was to worship Allah as if you see Him, and if you don’t see Him then He surely sees you.
+This mysterious man turned out to be the angel Jibreel (Gabriel) Peace Be Upon Him as told by the prophet later on.
+He came in a human form specifically to teach the people what Islam is all about.
+The first question he asked was: 1) What is Islam (Submission)?
+The prophet replied: To testify that there is no God but Allah and Mohammed is His messenger (Shahada), to do salat (prayers), to give zakat (Charity), to perform hajj (pilgrimage to Mecca), and to do seyam (fasting during Ramadan).
+Jibreel (PBUH) then asked: 2) What is Eman (Faith)?
+The prophet replied: To believe in Allah, His Angels, His books, His messengers, His Qada and Qadar (predestiny and decree/destiny), and the last day/day of judgment.
+Then Jibreel (PBUH) asked: 3) What is Ehsan (Perfection)?
+The prophet replied: To worship Allah as if you see Him, and if you don’t see Him then He surely Sees you.

 Most of humanity is still trying to figure out the answer for the million dollar question of why are we here?
 And what is the purpose of our existence?
 People usually give a complicated or deep answers to such questions based on their life experiences or beliefs but in the Islamic religion, Allah provides a straight forward and clear answer in the Quran.
-The Quran repeatedly mentions that life on this earth is just a temporary test and the REAL ever-lasting life is in the hereafter.
-If you would like to know how to pass this test and earn your spot in the eternal Paradise then please check out the video below as Sheikh Noaman Ali Khan briefly explains the 3 powerful verses of Surat Al-Asr:
+The Quran repeatedly mentions that life on this earth is just a temporary test and the REAL ever-lasting life is in the next life in Jannah (Paradise).
+Please watch the video below as Sheikh Omar Suleiman explains how can a Muslim achieve true happiness in this life and strive to winning a spot in Jannah in the hereafter:

 IslamBase101.com is a complete guide on Islam for Beginners and muslims who are interested to enhance their knowledge on the basics of Islam.
 If you take the time to go through the 6 points in the guide below then you’ll have a really good understanding of what’s required from you as a muslim.
 If you find IslamBase101.com beneficial then please share it with others so you can get the ajr (rewards) as the prophet Muhammad (PBUH) said: “Whoever guides someone to goodness will have a reward like one who did it” (Sahih Muslim).